 The following tables provide annual data on new diagnoses of HIV (non-AIDS), concurrent HIV/AIDS and AIDS, as well as the number of persons living with HIV and AIDS and the number of deaths among persons with HIV and AIDS.
-The data are shown for New York City overall and by sex, race, age, borough, risk factor, and United Hospital Fund neighborhood.
+The data are shown for New York City overall and by sex, race, age, borough, area-based poverty level, risk factor, and United Hospital Fund neighborhood.

-2011 HIV/AIDS Annual Surveillance Tables (PDF)
+2012 HIV/AIDS Annual Surveillance Tables (PDF)

-2005 | 2004 | 2003 | 2002 | 2001 (PDFs)
+2011 | 2010 | 2009 | 2008 |2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001 (PDFs)

-2011 at a Glance (Table 1.1) (PDF, 1 page)
+2012 at a Glance (Table 1.1) (PDF, 1 page)

 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001 (PDFs, 1 page each)

-Trends in the HIV/AIDS Epidemic, Pre-1981 to 2011 (PDF, 2 pages)
+Trends in the HIV/AIDS Epidemic, Pre-1981 to 2012 (PDF, 2 pages)

 Suggested citation: New York City HIV/AIDS Annual Surveillance Statistics.
-New York: New York City Department of Health and Mental Hygiene, 2012.
-Updated January 2013.
+New York: New York City Department of Health and Mental Hygiene, 2014.
 Accessed [access date] at New York City HIV/AIDS Annual Surveillance Statistics.

 Abbreviations and Definitions